Specialist Dentistry

-Periodontal disease affects the gums, bone and supporting structures of the teeth and is a major causing factor of premature tooth loss.
+Periodontal disease (gum disease) affects the gums, bone and supporting structures of the teeth and is a major causing factor of premature tooth loss.
 In essence, these supporting structures are gradually destroyed over time, therefore robbing the teeth of their foundations, causing them to loosen and eventually fall out.
 Bacteria in the mouth build up on debris and food deposits, especially where brushing and interdental cleaning (cleaning between the teeth) is absent or irregular.

 The first stage of gum disease usually starts off with bleeding gums (gingivitis).
 This is caused by bacteria irritating the gums and causing inflammation within them.
 Bleeding can occur on its own, but most commonly occurs during brushing and flossing.
 This is preventable and is easily treated.
 Regular hygienist appointments will reduce these deposits regularly and therefore reduce the onset of gingivitis.